M. J. Alexander

-Mary Jane Alexander (born July 18, 1961) is an American writer and photographer, playwright, poet, and lyricist who documents people and places of the American West, with an emphasis on infants, centenarians and American Indian culture.
+Mary Jane Alexander (born July 18, 1961) is an American writer and photographer, playwright, poet, and lyricist who documents people and places of the American West, with an emphasis on centenarians and American Indian culture.
 She was inducted into the Oklahoma Journalism Hall of Fame in 2019.
+During the pandemic, her work expanded into site-specific public art installations focusing on text and soundscapes that “amplify and illuminate facets of our collective shadowed history.”

+Early life and education

+Alexander is a dual citizen of Canada and the United States, raised in the Upper Peninsula of Michigan.
+She attended a two-room schoolhouse before graduating from Vassar College and Columbia University Graduate School of Journalism.

+Career

+She is a veteran of the Associated Press in New York City and former head of the journalism department of Saint Michael's College in Vermont.

 Documentary work

-Alexander "combines the vision of an artist with the skills of a storyteller," according to the International Photography Hall of Fame and Museum.
+Alexander "combines the vision of an artist with the skills of a storyteller", according to the International Photography Hall of Fame and Museum.
 Her photographs have been featured in more than 20 solo shows since 2006, including at the Oklahoma State Capitol, the Red Earth Museum, and the Main Gallery of the International Photography Hall of Fame.
 Her iconic portrait of Thomas Jefferson Brown, 103, was named one of the top photographs in Oklahoma history by the editors of Oklahoma Today magazine.

 She is author and illustrator of two books: Salt of the Red Earth: A Century of Wit and Wisdom from Oklahoma's Elders, portraits and interviews with 100 centenarians, including dozens born in Indian Territory and Portrait of a Generation - Children of Oklahoma: Sons and Daughters of the Red Earth featuring interviews with and environmental portraits of more than 250 Oklahomans from varied walks of life.
 The book launch and opening exhibit for Portrait of a Generation were hosted by the Oklahoma City Museum of Art; a collection of 36 of Alexander's fine art portraits was shown in the OKCMOA Founders' Gallery in 2011.
 The book was a finalist in two categories and selected as top young adult book of the year at the 2011 Oklahoma Book Awards, sponsored by the Oklahoma Center for the Book.